drowe67/codec2-dev/README_fdmdv.txt

     + e.g. hang on thru the fades?
 [ ] PAPR idea
     + automatically tweak phases to reduce PAPR, e.g. slow variations in freq...
+[ ] why is pilot noise_est twice as big as other carriers